 ING Capital Markets LLC ("NCM" or the "Company") is a wholly owned subsidiary of ING Financial Holdings Corporation (the "Parent").
 The Parent is an indirect, wholly owned subsidiary of ING Groep N.V.
 The Company is a limited liability company incorporated in Delaware on December 17, 1998.
 The Company is registered as a full-service swap dealer with the Commodity Futures Trading Commission ("CFTC").
-Therefore, the Company complies with the capital, margin, record keeping, and reporting requirements of the CFTC in lieu of those of the SEC.
-The Company is also a member of the International Swaps and Derivatives Association ("ISDA"), and a member of various exchanges.
+The Company is also registered with the Securities and Exchange Commission ("SEC") as a security-based swap dealer.
+While ING Capital Markets LLC, as a security-based swap dealer, is required to comply with SEC rules with respect to most securitybased swaps requirements, SEC rules have permitted an "Alternative Compliance Mechanism" that allows for compliance, subject to eligibility requirements, with CFTC capital and margin rules applying to swap dealers in lieu of SEC capital and margin rules applying to security-based swap dealers.
+ING Capital Markets LLC has elected to use the Alternative Compliance Mechanism.
+Therefore, the Company complies with the capital, margin, and financial reporting requirements of the CFTC in lieu of those of the SEC.
 The Company primarily acts as a counterparty to its domestic and international client base in a broad variety of product offerings including but not limited to FX, Rate, Equity, Commodity derivatives.
-The Company's line of business includes the purchase and sale of securities.
+The Company's line of business includes the purchase and sale of equities.